Constraints on Relic Magnetic Black Holes: Extremal Magnetic Black Holes (EMBHs)

 \section{Extremal Magnetic Black Holes (EMBHs)}

-In general relativity, black holes with magnetic charge are described by the Reissner-Nordstrom metric, one that is spherically symmetric and carries an outer event horizon and an inner Cauchy horizon.
+In general relativity, MBHs are described by the Reissner-Nordstrom metric, one that is spherically symmetric and carries an outer event horizon and an inner Cauchy horizon.
 The extreme limit of the magnetic charge is one in which these horizons merge, producing the metric:

 where $M$ is the ADM (asymptotic) mass of the black hole and $G$ is Newton's constant.
-The EMBH has, in natural units, a magnitude charge
+The EMBH has, in natural units, a magnetic charge